miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## Opening a saved linear regression model

-You can open a [previously saved TrendLine models](#_Saving_a_linear) to use the prediction function for the same dataset.
+You can open a [previously saved TrendLine model](#saving-a-linear-regression-model) to use the prediction function for the same dataset.
 To access your saved linear regression models, you must have saved the model as a .joblib file.

 **Note:** When you open a saved linear regression model, you can only access the prediction function.
 You will not be able to access the graph, change the input data or view the model description.
-If you need to use these functions, you must upload the dataset and [create the linear regression](#create) again.
+If you need to use these functions, you must upload the dataset and [create the linear regression](#creating-a-linear-regression-model) again.

 **To open a saved linear regression model**